Senerchia

-Senerchia (Sinerchia in the local dialect) is an Italian municipality with 1370 registered voters, but only 1036 inhabitants, in the Province of Avellino, located in the upper valley of the Sele River in Campania.
+Senerchia (Sinerchia in the local dialect) is an Italian municipality with 1,370 registered voters, but only 1,036 inhabitants, in the Province of Avellino, located in the upper valley of the Sele River in Campania.
 It was the site of the defeat of Spartacus and is noted for the ruins of an ancient castle.

 Geography

 Senerchia mainly borders the Province of Salerno, and it is surrounded by the Picentini Mountains.
 Its main road links it to the town of Quaglietta.

-Senerchia borders the municipalities of Acerno (SA), Campagna (SA), Oliveto Citra (SA), Valva (SA) and Calabritto, the only neighbouring municipality in the same province.
+Senerchia borders the municipalities of Acerno (SA), Campagna (SA), Oliveto Citra (SA), Valva (SA) and Calabritto, the only neighbouring municipality in the Province of Avellino.

 The village is located 600 m above sea level in the High Sele Valley, in a hilly area on the eastern side of the Picentini Mountains, at the foot of the steep slopes of Mount Boschetiello.
 The territory is composed of forests and mountains, including many peaks over 1500 m above sea level, such as Mount Boschetiello at 1574 m, Mount Croce at 1533 m, Raia della Volpe at 1631 m, Sierro dei Cuoppi at 1683 m, Sierro della Pica at 1536 m and Raia del Pastore at 1524 m.
 The hilly terrain starts at 600 m and continues down the country on the right bank of the river Sele.
 The territory is full of springs and landslide soil.
 In addition to the Sele, which skirts the municipal area, other waterways include the Vallone Forma, Piceglia, Fiumicello Rovivo, Pozzo San Nicola and Acquabianca.

 Following the Irpinia earthquake of 1980, Senerchia has undergone a radical urban transformation.
 The village was completely destroyed.
 The old part has been abandoned and dangerous buildings are clearly visible.
 There is now a green area where the main square and the church were destroyed by a landslide.
 New buildings have been built beside the old site, with new urbanization and wide streets.